Skip to main content

 Dorms

-First-year students cannot select their roommates or residence halls, but instead, roommates are matched based on a housing agreement that highlights lifestyle habits and values.
+First-year students cannot select their roommates or residence halls, but instead, roommates are matched based on a handful of roommate compatibility questions that highlight lifestyle habits and values.

 Financial Aid

-Wake Forest University offers a limited number of merit-based scholarships.
-However, most financial aid at Wake Forest is determined by financial need.
-The university is committed to meeting 100% of demonstrated financial need.
+Wake Forest University offers a limited number of merit-based scholarships—fewer than 3% of first-year applicants receive one.
+However, most financial aid at Wake Forest is determined by financial need—the university meets 100% of the demonstrated financial need of eligible undergraduate students.

 Resources

 Wake Forest University is located less than a mile from Reynolda Village, Reynolda Gardens, and the Reynolda House Museum of American Art.
-These properties used to be part of the 1,067-acre estate belonging to R.J.
+These properties were formerly part of the 1,067-acre estate belonging to R.J.
 Reynolds, founder of the R.J.
 Reynolds Tobacco Company.

 • Reynolda Village is a shopping center with shops, restaurants, and service providers.

-• Reynolda Gardens are gardens including woodlands, wetlands, fields, and formal gardens.
-They are open daily with free admission and are a popular place for students to walk around, study, and exercise.
+• Reynolda Gardens include woodlands, wetlands, fields, and formal gardens.
+They’re open daily with free admission and are a popular place for students to walk around, study, and exercise.

 • The Reynolda House Museum of American Art is a museum that displays American art dating back to colonial times.